Article 1: Booking and Payment

 Clause 7.1: Animal Interaction

-Clients are strictly advised to maintain a safe and respectful distance from all wild animals encountered during their journey.
-Wildlife behavior is unpredictable, and close contact can pose serious risks.
-Africa Sustainable Journeys (ASJ) shall not be held liable for any injury, loss, or incident resulting from interactions with wild animals, whether during guided excursions or unsupervised activities.
+Clients must maintain a safe distance from wildlife.
+ASJ shall not be held liable for injury, loss, or incidents resulting from interactions with wild animals during guided or unsupervised activities.

 Clause 7.2: Wildlife Variability